 In Antovic and another v Montenegro, the European Court of Human Rights held that overt camera surveillance in a university's lecture halls violated professors' right to privacy under the European Convention on Human Rights.

-The Information Commissioner's Office consults on draft guidance for complying with the rules on obtaining consent under the General Data Protection Regulation.
+The Information Commissioner's Office consults on draft guidance that explains how organisations can comply with the enhanced rules when processing data on children under the General Data Protection Regulation.

 HR and legal information and guidance relating to data protection.